 Shape Corporation is renowned worldwide as the trendsetter in automotive and industrial component manufacturing and the world's foremost expert in roll forming.
-Established in 1974, this privately owned corporation has grown to become a major player in the component field, employing over 1,400 associates, with offices on three continents, encompassing four manufacturing plants, a dedicated R&D center, a coating facility and six associated sister companies.
-Through our over 30 years in existence, Shape Corporation has developed and now embodies the ideals of innovation, vision, commitment and performance necessary to excel in today's tough global marketplace.
+Established in 1974, this privately owned corporation has grown to become a major player in the component field, employing over 1,600 full time associates in the U.S. and over 2,800 globally, with offices on three continents, encompassing four manufacturing plants, a dedicated R&D center, a coating facility and six associated sister companies.
+Through our over 40 years in existence, Shape Corporation has developed and now embodies the ideals of innovation, vision, commitment and performance necessary to excel in today's tough global marketplace.

 Shape Corporation Mission Statement:

 The Shape Team will supply products through diverse manufacturing services to a worldwide market.

 Commit our resources to anticipate and fulfill our customers' needs and quality requirements.

 Endeavor through ethical business practices, to produce wealth for our customers, employees, stockholders and communities.